Gibb River Road

 Originally constructed in the 1960s to transport cattle from outlying stations to the ports of Derby and Wyndham, the 660-kilometre 4WD trail is the best way to discover the natural treasures of the Kimberley’s wild heartlands.

-Where to stay on the Gibb River Road
+- About the Gibb River Road

 There's a surprising range of accommodation for travellers along the Gibb River Road, from campsites to station stays and glamping.